Mister Magoo's Christmas Carol: Plot

 The Ghost of Christmas Past visits Scrooge next and takes him back to his boyhood, where Scrooge was a lonely schoolboy ("Alone in the World").
-The Ghost also shows him Belle, a woman he had a relationship with before she left him due to his desire for money ("Winter Was Warm").
+The Ghost also shows him Belle, a woman whom Scrooge, as a young man, had been courting; the moments he sees are those in which she sadly explains that she is leaving him due to his greed for money ("Winter Was Warm").

 Scrooge encounters the Ghost of Christmas Yet-to-Come and is shown a vision of the future, where an unloved man has recently died.
 Scrooge sees his charwoman, his laundress, and the local undertaker sell his belongings to a fence named Old Joe ("We're Despicable (Plunderer's March)").
 Scrooge begs to be shown "tenderness connected with death", but discovers that Tiny Tim has died.
 The Ghost takes Scrooge to a cemetery and shows him his own grave, revealing that this deceased man is him.
 Scrooge realizes in anguish that he has spent his life poorly, and repents ("Alone in the World (Reprise)").

 Scrooge awakens on Christmas morning with a renewed purpose.
 He meets the two men from the previous day and makes a generous donation, then anonymously sends Cratchit a Christmas turkey.
 He later visits Cratchit to give him a raise in pay and help nurse Tiny Tim back to health, and shares Christmas together with them ("The Lord's Bright Blessing (Reprise)").